 However, when a drain appears to be clogged, it really means there are problems with the plumbing in your home.
 There are several possible causes of a clogged drain in your home.
 One common reason is because the drain pipes have become overstocked.
 If you have noticed a significant amount of buildup inside your pipes, it is probably because your sewer line has become blocked.
 Overstocking of pipes will cause the drain line to become full, which can make it difficult to release the clog in the pipe.

 Another possible cause of a clogged drain in your home can be tree roots.
 Roots will eventually find their way into any sort of drain, but they will often cause a very severe clog.
 The only way to prevent this is to prevent root growth.
 If you have noticed a substantial amount of buildup inside your drain pipes, then it is probably because your sewer line has become clogged.
+You may need to hire a tree removal service to help with your tree root issue.

 One very easy way to clear a clogged drain in your home can be to use baking soda.
 Simply pour some baking soda down the drain, and then wait for it to dissolve some.
 Once it has